Opportunities After School

 Three main options exist for school leavers: Education, Employment and Training.

 - School leavers can usually progress to courses run by schools (6th forms) or colleges.
 Applications can be made to any school or college, even if it is out of county.
 However, you need to be aware that in most cases funding will not be available to provide transport.

 - School 6th forms usually provide a range of level 2 and level 3 courses.
 Level 2 courses may be a National Vocational Qualification (NVQ) or another course such as a BTEC First Diploma.
 Level 3 courses are usually A/AS levels.

 - Colleges provide a wide range of courses from pre level 1 up to level 3.
 These often include NVQs, BTEC 1st Diplomas (level2) and BTEC National Diplomas (level 3).
 BTEC 1st Diplomas are equivalent to 5 GCSEs at A*-C and BTEC National Diplomas are equivalent to up to 3 A levels (depending on final grade achieved).
 College campuses also allow progression onto university level courses for suitably qualified students.

+Students can access part-time employment whilst in Education.
+However, full-time employment is accessable for students post 18.
 Although employment appears a popular option for some school leavers it is an option young people should be wary of.
 The job market had changed dramatically over the past couple of decades and the skill set required by employers is increasingly demanding.
 Many of these skills require further or higher education.
 Other issues concern low wages, limited training and few opportunities for career progression.